-Existing distributed monitoring systems either collect resource usage at the system level in an application independent way and with low overhead, or perform application-level tracing, that can depict and quantify interactions between components in distributed systems in great detail.
+Existing distributed monitoring systems either collect resource usage at the system level in an application independent way and with low overhead, or perform applicationlevel tracing, that can depict and quantify interactions between components in distributed systems in great detail.

-Our approach focuses on precisely quantifying the amount of data exchanged between processes and thus provides a new tradeoff in between traditional monitoring approaches.
+Our approach focuses on precisely quantifying the amount of data exchanged between processes and thus provides a new trade-off in between traditional monitoring approaches.
 In this paper we describe how this can be achieved with very low overhead, compatible with usage on production systems, by taking advantage of kernel probes in judiciously chosen operating system primitives and by deferring the bulk of processing to an external graph database.

 We validate the proposed approach with data-exchange intensive micro-benchmark, showing less that 9% overhead.
-The usefulness of the approach for drawing a variety of conclusions is shown with a case study of Spark and Cassandra, that includes demonstration of manual and automated configuration actions.
+We also demonstrate the compatibility of our approach by validating it with two well known complex and heterogeneous microservices applications developed by Google and WeaveWorks.
+Finally, the usefulness of the approach for drawing a variety of conclusions is shown with a case study of Spark and Cassandra, that includes demonstration of manual and automated configuration actions.